Workday AI Compliance: What HR Teams Need to Know in 2026

 Understanding Workday's AI-Powered Features

 Workday's AI capabilities span recruiting, talent management, and workforce planning.
-Here's what's actually powered by machine learning:
+Here's what's actually powered by machine learning in 2026:

 1. Candidate Skills Match